jedi4ever/dotfiles/README.md

 ## Display rvm , git in prompt
 Tip found at - <http://collectiveidea.com/blog/archives/2011/08/02/command-line-feedback-from-rvm-and-git/>

+you require rvm and git-completion in bash to work "__git_ps1" comes from .git-completion.bash (download from git repo) which you have to source first in your profile before this.

 # Git
 ## Use the files
     ln -s `pwd`/dot-gitconfig $HOME/.gitconfig